Police & Fire

 Fire operations update: Fire operations have been focused on several key areas.
 Crews on the western perimeter are conducting firing operations along Mill Hollow Road, aiming to secure the fireline to Highway 35 and move further into the fire’s interior.
 North of the fire, firefighters are working around the Soapstone area, establishing firelines and using firing strategies where possible.

 On the eastern flank, the fire remains high along a ridge, with teams focusing on structure protection efforts along the North and West Forks of the Duchesne River.
-Air resources are also supporting these crews with targeted drops of fire retardant to limit the spread in lighter fuels.
+Air resources are also supporting these crews with targeted drops of fire retardant to limit the spread of lighter fuels.
 Additionally, the use of dozers is being considered to reinforce existing firebreaks.

 The southern edge of the fire presented significant safety concerns, forcing crews to pull back.
 Firefighters are now scouting for areas to establish indirect lines where they can safely access the fire.
 On the southwest corner, near Heart Lake, successful firing operations were conducted to reduce unburned fuel.